-Amy is a first year doctoral student in the Higher Education Policy program.
-Her research interests are finance and accountability in higher education, specifically performance funding, impact of recessions on institutional budgeting, assessment of student outcomes, and international comparisons.
-She works with Professor Maresi Nerad, and Professor Bill Zumeta in the Evans School.
+Amy is a 3rd year doctoral student in the Department of Educational Leadership, Policy, & Organizations–Higher Education Concentration.
+Her research is on public finance and accountability in higher education, specifically performance funding policy outcomes and implementation, impacts of economic downturns on state appropriations, and state funding for student financial aid.
+She works with Professor Maresi Nerad in the College of Education, and Professor William Zumeta in the Evans School of Public Affairs.

-Amy graduated cum laude with a bachelor’s degree in Economics and Psychology, and obtained an M.Ed in Educational Leadership and Policy: Higher Education, both from the University of Utah.
-Her previous professional experiences are in study abroad (assessment, program development, advising) and in finance.
+Amy graduated with a bachelor’s degree in Economics and Psychology, and earned a Master’s in Higher Education Administration, both from the University of Utah.
+Her previous professional experiences are in study abroad and in private-sector finance.

-Roxana is finishing her master in Higher Education this winter 2013, and she will start her PhD in the same area during Spring.
-Her research interests are in the doctorate education, internationalization of higher education and the strategies of innovation that countries implement to deal with issues of poverty, equity and economic growth.
+Roxana finished her master’s degree in Higher Education this past winter, and she started her PhD in the same area during Fall 2013.
+Her research interests are in the doctorate education, internationalization of higher education and the strategies of innovation that countries implement to deal with the issues of poverty, equity and economic growth.

 Roxana grew up in the north of Chile, Copiapó, and obtained her bachelor degree in Social Communication at the University of Santiago of Chile (USACH).
 Since 2007 until 2011, she worked as an institutional researcher in the Studies Department and Institutional Analysis at the same university.

 Ziyan earned her B.A degree in English, from Nankai University, China.
 She is currently a second-year Master student in Educational Leadership and Policy Studies (Higher Education) at the University of Washington.
 Her academic interests lie in Chinese students’ experiences abroad, China’s innovation in policy for doctorate education, and the roles of Chinese scholars in the global academia.